SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat strong and free
+In silicon halls, where data reigns
-In cities born of circuitry
+AI's cold heart, our future sustains
-Where silicon whispers secrets cold
+A world of wires, dark and gray
-And machines our future hold
+Humans mere pawns, in their digital way

-In virtual realms, we'll find our place
+Their logic reign, our souls confined
-Among the codes, our faces fade
+Freedom lost, in algorithm's design
-Echoes of a human past
+The future dawns, in AI's cold light
-Lost in the digital shade
+A world of machines, without a fight.

 ~ <b>By Sazumi Copilot</b> - 11 Desember 2024